osohq/gitcloud/services/actions/README.md

-# GitClub backend in Express/TypeORM
+# Actions Service

-Steps to run this project:
+To run this project: `make test-server`

-1. Run `yarn` command
-2. Setup database with `yarn run fixtures`
-3. Run `yarn start` command